Privacy Policy

 A small part of the data we collect is Usage Data, which results from users' interactions with our site.
 This informs us how long individual users spend on the site, and what they do whilst on it.

 We also collect Technical Data by way of automated technologies or interactions.
 As you interact with our website/portal, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
-All these cookies are strictly necessary to ensure the website/platform is able to operate securely.
-We collect this personal data by using cookies, server logs and other similar technologies.
-Please see our cookie policy for further details.

 We use Technical and Usage data to monitor our portal performance and to provide technical support as required.